-The periodogram table and plot is generated in your worksheet now.
+The periodogram table and plot are generated in your worksheet now.

 In the periodogram plot, one can easily observe a strong spike at point seven and, to a smaller extent, another spike at point 14.
 Let’s mark these two data points clearly in our plot by enlarging their corresponding markers and changing their background colors.

 In conclusion, the periodogram plot shows that the residential monthly demand has a strong seasonality with a length of seven months.
 This may sound counter-intuitive, as we commonly believe in a natural seasonality of 12 months, but this finding can be attributed to the specific climate of Saudi Arabia.

 Q1: What about the second spike in the periodogram?

 A: The first frequency has a much higher periodogram value (aka “Power”) relative to that of the second spike, so, for all practical considerations, we can focus our attention on modeling this frequency first.